dahimbis/dahimbis/README.md

 ### ✨ What Excites Me

-- 🤖 **Agentic AI** — Building AI that doesn't just answer questions, but takes action
+- 🤖 **Agentic AI** — Building AI that doesn't just answer questions, but takes action.
 - ⚡ **Automation** — If it's repetitive, it should be scripted
 - 🔧 **Data Engineering** — The unsung hero of every great ML project
-- 🤯 **Machine Learning, Deep Learning, and RL** — Helping machines learn without taking over the world (yet)
+- 🤯 **Machine Learning, Deep Learning, and RL** — Helping machines learn without taking over the world (yet).

 **Current Interests or Roles:**